Summer 2019 High School Original Credit Briefing

 Notice to students and parents: This information is intended for distribution to public school districts and may contain details that do not apply to your local district’s program.
 If you are interested in enrolling in courses with Montana Digital Academy, your first contact should be to the counseling department or administration of your local school to discuss what is available locally.

-Montana Digital Academy is pleased to announce open enrollment for its Summer 2018 program for high school original credit.
+Montana Digital Academy is pleased to announce details about our Summer 2019 program for high school original credit.

 Note: This information is accurate at the time of publication.
 We will make changes to this page as details change.

 - Please review our student registration page for information on data collection, entrance counseling and student registration for Summer.
 That page is located here: link.

 - Registration for Summer 2019 courses starts April 1, 2019.
 We will again enforce our “Initial Enrollment Request” deadline on June 5, 2019.
 We will guarantee placement for students enrolled on or before this date, but, will not add new sections after.
 This deadline covers both summer sessions.
 Please plan your local enrollment around this deadline as we can offer no flexibility on these dates.

 - Two classes per session are considered “full-time” during the summer session.
 Please do not enroll students in more than two courses per session.
 Additional courses may be administratively dropped.

 - Please use the enrollment counseling forms when enrolling students and give a copy of the form to the student after enrollment.
 This form helps decrease confusion on behalf of the student and their parents and opens up communication lines.
 Our enrollment counseling page is here: link.
 A quotation from one of our experienced facilitators in a recent semester… “I can’t believe how much easier the conversation is when I use the entrance counseling form!”
 The entrance counseling form is especially important for the summer original credit program as students and parents often report to MTDA that they felt unprepared for and unaware of the intensity of the summer schedule.